input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

   }
 ```

+The "m" field of the StableName object is used in replacement of the mark of the object.

 ### cc field

 The "cc" field is the cost center associated to the heap object.
 This field is
 only present when profiling mode is enabled.
+Cost centers are entered (pushed on
+the cost center stack of the current thread) before the evaluation of thunks and
+function applications.

+Cost centers are allocated with the `h$CC` function.

 ## Other heap object representation

 The generic heap object representation presented above is only used for some
-objects that use an info table.
-Several other heap objects are
+objects: those involved in graph reduction (e.g. updatable objects) and values
+that don't have a fixed layout (e.g. CON objects have different layouts
+depending on which constructor they represent).
+The object layout allows generic
+access to the infotable and to the payload, and the infotable describes the
+object type and the payload layout.

+Several other objects don't need this machinery: they always have the same
+layout and are never the result of a reduction (they are unlifted values).
+These
-represented as usual JS objects and recognized with the `instanceof` operated.
+objects are represented as JS objects with any field they need (i.e. not using
+the d1/d2 encoding above).
+To determine the type of such heap objects, instead
+of using the "type" field of an infotable the code uses the `instanceof`
+operator.
 For example a TSO is represented as a `h$Thread` object.
-These objects don't
-have associated info tables.

 Note that we could imagine every heap object being recognised with `instanceof`
 (or by matching on the `constructor` property) by having one separate object
 name for all heap objects.
 It would mean adding `h$Con`, `h$Thunk`, `h$Fun`,
 `h$Pap`, `h$Blackhole`, and `h$StackFrame` objects.
 Then all the heap objects
 could be treated in the same way.
-However these objects need to be overwritable
+However the isssue is that these objects need
-in place: a Thunk becomes a Fun/Con/Pap/Blackhole, etc. So they must be
+to be overwritable in place: a Thunk becomes a Fun/Con/Pap/Blackhole, etc. So
-instances of the same JS object.
+they have to be instances of the same JS object.

 ### Optimised representation

 Sometimes the generic heap object representation is unnecessary.
 For example, a
 boxed `Int` would be represented as a `CON` heap object with the `Int#` in its
 payload, represented as a JavaScript number value.

-The only thing we can do with this heap object is to pass it around and to
+The only thing we can do with
-extract its payload.
-As such, it is more memory efficient to directly pass the
+this heap object is to pass it around and to extract its payload.
+As such, it is
-payload (a JS number).
-The optimisation consists in doing this.
+more memory efficient to directly pass the payload (a JS number).

+GHCJS provides an optimisation that consists in automatically unboxing some CON
+heap objects.
+For example, Haskell booleans (True and False datacons) are
+directly mapped to JavaScript booleans, boxed numbers (Float, Double, Int, Word,
+Int8, etc.) are directly mapped to JavaScript numbers.

-We can do this in JavaScript because we can use `typeof` on the heap object to
+We can do this because JavaScript already provides some boxing of its own: we
+can use the `typeof` operator on a heap object to know if it is a JS object, a
-know if it is a JS object or not.
-It makes it possible to distinguish between
+JS number, a JS boolean, etc. It makes it possible to distinguish between heap
-heap object representations.
-In comparison, we can't do this with the native
+object representations.
+In comparison, we can't do this with the native (non-JS)
-(non-JS) backend when we only have a pointer to a heap object: the pointer
+backend when we only have a pointer to a heap object: the pointer doesn't carry
-doesn't carry the kind of value it points to, hence the pointed memory location
+the kind of value it points to, hence the pointed memory location must be
-must be generic enough for this introspection to happen.
+generic enough for this introspection to be performed (e.g. using infotable
+pointers).